cognitect-labs/vase/samples/petstore/README.md

 # Datomic Setup

 This sample uses Datomic with an in-memory database.
-Since Vase already depends on "datomic-free," you don't need to add anything specific for the in-memory case.

-If you want to use on-disk storage with Datomic Pro, two steps are
-needed:

-1. In `project.clj`, uncomment the dependency for `com.datomic/datomic-pro`
-2. Change the connection defined in `resources/petstore.fern` as described in comments in that file.
+If you want to use on-disk storage with Datomic Pro, you need to change the connection defined in `resources/petstore.fern` as described in comments in that file.

 ```clojure
 :vase.descriptor/datomic-uri "datomic:dev://localhost:4334/pet-store"